hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 ## Changelog

-Version 0.7: 18 May 2021 minor content update
+Version 0.7: 18 May 2021 minor content update.

 Version 0.6: 22 April 2021 Added updated information about new CTC Trader Test Pack, testing can now be done for NI plus NI live functionality planned for late May 2021.